17 Apr 2013 No Comments

 In an ideological leader, as Margaret Thatcher was, this is certainly a very commendable attribute since it allows a person to make things happen on the basis of an ideological viewpoint without making compromises that dampen the effect of the initial idea.

-In this light, the collective policies that Margaret Thatcher imposed, and that have been termed Thatcherism, could best be described as an attempt to implement Capitalism without having to compromise to Socialists, trade unionists or indeed anybody else who happened to hold a differing view.
+In this light, the collective policies that Margaret Thatcher imposed, and that have been termed Thatcherism, could best be described as an attempt to implement a particular form of Capitalism without having to compromise to Socialists, trade unionists or indeed anybody else who happened to hold a differing view.

-For this reason, a look at the policies that were implemented by Margaret Thatcher provides an insight into the effect of Capitalism on society, and further illustrates the emphasis that Capitalism places on economic indicators for growth, and the few people that this benefits, at the expense of the effects on the whole of the population upon which it is imposed.
+For this reason, a look at the policies that were implemented by Margaret Thatcher provides an insight into the effect of her view of Capitalism on society, and further illustrates the emphasis that Capitalism, when implemented discompassionately, places on economic indicators for growth, and the few people that this benefits, at the expense of the effects on the whole of the population upon which it is imposed.

 The example of Margaret Thatcher taking on the trade unions is perhaps the first thing that comes to mind when one thinks of Margaret Thatcher’s rule.
 The trade unions definitely needed to be reined in, since they exerted so much of an influence that they could easily stall production in factories and leave kids without schooling for days on end, but the more significant motive that made them targets for the full force of the ire of Margaret Thatcher was so as to remove them as obstacles that they were in the way of making the labour workforce a more fluid entity that could respond better to the whims of the financial markets and other economic pressures.